 All of these projects and initiatives contribute to the Regional Vision.
-The strategies and actions contained in the plan, coupled with the ongoing planning efforts already underway in the region, will not only help to guide the development of these projects, but also help to identify partnerships and opportunities for collaboration to assist in implementing the Vision and the plan.
+The strategies and actions contained in the plan, coupled with the ongoing planning efforts already underway in the region, will not only help to guide the partnerships and opportunities for plan.